jafaryor/knowledge-base/Soft Skills/SDLC/methodologies.md

     A key principle of Scrum is the dual recognition that customers will change their minds about what they want or need (requirements volatility) and that there will.
 Scrum adopts an evidence-based empirical approach — accepting that the problem cannot be fully understood or defined up front, and instead focusing on how to maximize the team’s ability to deliver quickly, to respond to emerging requirements, and to adapt to evolving technologies and changes in market conditions.

     Main features of Scrum:
-    * a living backlog of prioritized work to be done
+    * A living backlog of prioritized work to be done
-    * completion of a fixed set of backlog items in a series of short iterations or sprints
+    * Completion of a fixed set of backlog items in a series of short iterations or sprints
-    * a brief daily meeting (“a scrum”) for explaining the progress, describing an upcoming work and possible obstacles
+    * A brief daily meeting (“a scrum”) for explaining the progress, describing an upcoming work and possible obstacles
-    * a brief planning session in which the backlog items for the sprint will be defined
+    * A brief planning session in which the backlog items for the sprint will be defined
-    * a brief heartbeat retrospective when all team members reflect about the past sprint
+    * A brief heartbeat retrospective when all team members reflect about the past sprint.

+        No matter how good a Scrum team is, there is always opportunity to improve.

+        The sprint retrospective is usually the last thing done in a sprint.
+Many teams will do it immediately after the sprint review.
+The entire team, including both the ScrumMaster and the product owner should participate.

     Scrum is best suited when the cost of delay is high and deadlines should meet a minimal delay.
 Scrum is often used when the end product is unclear or the requirements have no proper feedback from the clients.
 Here the client is involved in the whole process and determine and focus on certain sprint product backlog items that need to be completed (along with the team).
 Scrum takes its place among flexible methodologies that are appropriate for long-run development with frequent changes to requirements.